chinmaykatdare05/Mojo/README.md

 ### Special Keywords

-`inout`: Reads and mutates the original value directly, like lending a pen with permission to edit.\n `borrowed`: Reads the original value only, like borrowing a book to admire but not write in.\n `owned`: Takes exclusive control, like receiving a gift you can modify or discard at will.\n
+- `inout`: Reads and mutates the original value directly, like lending a pen with permission to edit.
+- `borrowed`: Reads the original value only, like borrowing a book to admire but not write in.
+- `owned`: Takes exclusive control, like receiving a gift you can modify or discard at will.

 ### SIMD